Redesigning rewards into clear, motivating Missions

 Turning complex rewards into motivating Missions

-Redesigning rewards into a simple, engaging Missions experience
+Redesigning rewards into clear, motivating Missions

-Redesigning rewards into a simple, engaging Missions experience
+Redesigning loyalty rewards into simple, motivating Missions

 Super’s rewards UX confused users.
 Poor communication and unclear redemption stalled engagement.
 This led to fewer account linkings, less activity, and lower retention.